-The grizzly bear is actually one of the most solitary and aggressive of the all bears.
+The grizzly bear is actually one of the most solitary and aggressive of all the bears.
 Due to their large size, they are unable to climb trees like the smaller black bear, and instead must stand their ground.
-A small grizzly may weigh about 300 lbs. while bears living in coastal areas can weigh as much as 1,200 lbs.
+A small grizzly may weigh about 300 pounds, while bears living in coastal areas can weigh as much as 1,200 pounds.
 When bears are competing for food, they may become even more irritable.

 But who is the most dangerous of all?
 The Mama Bear.
 70% of human fatalities when encountering a grizzly are by a female grizzly protecting her young.
 Should you ever meet a grizzly bear, it would be best to respectfully keep your distance.

 What wild animal sighting will you always remember?
 Tell us your story.